ksu-cs-textbooks/cc410/content/y-milestones/10-website-basics.md

 Create a base layout file including the following:

 * Valid HTML5 structure
-* A &lt;title&gt; element including the page name, followed by ` - That's a Wrap`
+* A &lt;title&gt; element including the page name, followed by ` - Game Grub`
 * A &lt;body&gt; containing:
   * &lt;nav&gt; that contains links to all pages in the application
   * &lt;main&gt; containing all the content in the page
-  * &lt;footer&gt; containing the following copyright notice: "&copy; 2021 That's a Wrap"
+  * &lt;footer&gt; containing the following copyright notice: "&copy; 2023 Game Grub"
 * It is recommended (but not required) to build upon an existing template.
 You may wish to review the [Bootstrap 4.6 Examples](https://getbootstrap.com/docs/4.6/examples/).

 Create the following template files to match the routes listed above:

 * `index.html` contains an &lt;h1&gt; tag with the title "Homepage" and the following text in a paragraph (you may add additional text as desired):

-> Welcome to That's a Wrap!
-Our motto: be a star - wrap things your way!
+> Welcome to Game Grub!
+Our motto: play fair, eat well!

-* `about.html` contains an &lt;h1&gt; tag with the title "About That's a Wrap" and the following text in a paragraph (you may add additional text as desired):
+* `about.html` contains an &lt;h1&gt; tag with the title "About Game Grub" and the following text in a paragraph (you may add additional text as desired):

-> That's a Wrap was developed as part of the CC 410 course at Kansas State University by &lt;your name here&gt;.
+> Game Grub was developed as part of the CC 410 course at Kansas State University by &lt;your name here&gt;.

 * `menu.html` contains the following content:
   * an &lt;h1&gt; containing "Menu"
-  * an &lt;h2&gt; for each of the four categories of menu items (wrap, side, drink, combo)
+  * an &lt;h2&gt; for each of the four categories of menu items (entree, side, drink, combo)
   * Each menu item should be placed in a &lt;div&gt; with the class `menu-item`.
 It should include:
     * The name of the item
     * The price of the item